natindo/VK_maps_test/readme.md

 # GraphShortestPath

 This project implements a C++ program that calculates the shortest path distances from a given starting vertex in an undirected graph using the Breadth-First Search (BFS) algorithm.
 The graph is represented as an adjacency matrix, and graph data is read from a file.
+VK maps intership.

 ## Features